krrishmahar/flask-mail/README.md

 ## Configuration

-1. **Environment Variables: Create a .env file in the root directory with the following content:**
+1. **Environment Variables: Create a .env file in the root directory with the following content Or Modify mine:**
     ```sh
     MAIL_SERVER=smtp-relay.sendinblue.com
     MAIL_PORT=587